-- 1) Dry ponds shall not be located on lands that are determined by an approved Biophysical Impact Assessment to be an environmentally significant area. - 2) Stormwater dry pond facilities should be designed and operated so as to be fully integrated into the neighbourhood setting. - Stormwater dry pond facilities may receive 100 percent credit where located on reserve lands, provided that the reserve lands meet all City planning criteria for location, size and purpose and the reserve function is not prejudiced. - 4) In the event that the location of a stormwater dry pond facility on reserve land results in an over-dedication of reserve, compensation for said over-dedication will be deemed to be one dollar (\$1.00).
-Stormwater dry ponds will be limited to 1/3 of approved reserve land. - 5) In the event that a stormwater dry pond facility is located on a Public Utility Lot (PUL) and results in the 30 percent road/utility dedication being surpassed, compensation for the dry pond PUL will be deemed to be one dollar.
-Site development shall be similar to standards for reserve lands as noted herein. - 6) All overland storm routes and dry pond areas shall be signed (at the Developer's expense) as dual-function areas to the satisfaction of The City Engineer and the Director of Calgary Parks. - 7) Stormwater dry pond facilities and overland drainage routes to dry ponds are not to be located on school or community building envelopes.
-However, in retrofit situations, this restriction may be reviewed on a site-by-site basis. - 8) Where dry ponds are included in MR or MSR sites, it is intended that these sites (including the school building envelope of the MSR site) shall be developed as a "turn key" operation and that all sodding, seeding, landscaping, and user amenities be installed as soon as possible. - 9) The Developer (at their expense) will be required to excavate and grade the dry pond areas in accordance with The City of Calgary's Stormwater Management & Design Manual.
+- 1) Dry ponds shall not be located on lands that are determined by an approved Biophysical Impact Assessment to be an Environmentally Significant Area and/or conserved Historical/Archaeological Resource site. - 2) Stormwater dry pond facilities should be designed and operated so as to be fully integrated into the neighbourhood setting. - Stormwater dry pond facilities may receive 100 percent credit where located on reserve lands, provided that the reserve lands meet all City planning criteria for location, size and purpose and the reserve function is not prejudiced. - 4) In the event that the location of a stormwater dry pond facility on reserve land results in an over-dedication of reserve, compensation for said over-dedication will be deemed to be one dollar (\$1.00).
+Stormwater dry ponds shall be no more than 33% of creditable reserve per community. - 5) In the event that a stormwater dry pond facility is located on a Public Utility Lot (PUL) and results in the 30 percent road/utility dedication being surpassed, compensation for the dry pond PUL will be deemed to be one dollar.
+Site development shall be similar to standards for reserve lands as noted herein. - 6) All overland storm routes and dry pond areas shall be signed (at the Developer's expense) as dual-function areas to the satisfaction of The City Engineer and the Director of Calgary Parks and Open Spaces. - 7) Stormwater dry pond facilities and overland drainage routes to dry ponds are not to be located on school or community building envelopes.
+However, in retrofit situations, this restriction may be reviewed on a site-by-site basis. - 8) Where dry ponds are included in MR or MSR sites, it is intended that these sites (including the school building envelope of the MSR site) shall be developed as a "turn key" operation and that all sodding, seeding, landscaping, and user amenities be installed as soon as possible. - 9) The Developer (at their expense) will be required to excavate and grade the dry pond areas in accordance with the city of Calgary's Stormwater Management & Design Manual.
 The area of inundation must be sodded to establish grass cover for erosion control and water quality.
 Areas above the level of inundation may be seeded.
-These seeded and sodded areas shall be maintained as per 2.8 MAINTENANCE PERIOD. - 10) Notwithstanding item 9, the Developer shall maintain MSR or MR sites less than four acres in area for three (3) years.
-On sites larger than four acres, the limits of the three year maintenance period will be determined through negotiations between the Developer and the Director of Calgary Parks.
-The maintenance cost during the negotiated maintenance period of the MSR or MR sites shall be at the sole expense of the Developer.
+These seeded and sodded areas shall be maintained as per 2.8 MAINTENANCE PERIOD.
+The Developer must complete weed control in the dry pond and lots adjacent to the dry pond areas as per 9.10 Chemical Weed Control. - 10) The Developer (at their expense) will be required to excavate and grade the dry pond areas in accordance with The City of Calgary's .
+The area of inundation must be sodded to establish grass cover for erosion control and water quality.
+Areas above the level of inundation may be seeded.
+These seeded and sodded areas shall be maintained as per .

-11) The Developer will be encouraged to develop the lots adjacent to the dry pond areas and to establish grass in the rear yards at the earliest possible date.
+- 11) Notwithstanding item 9, the Developer shall maintain MSR or MR sites less than four acres in area for three (3) years.
+On sites larger than four acres, the limits of the three year maintenance period will be determined through negotiations between the Developer and the Director of Calgary Parks and Open Spaces.
+The maintenance cost during the negotiated maintenance period of the MSR or MR sites shall be at the sole expense of the Developer. - 12) The Developer will be encouraged to develop the lots adjacent to the dry pond areas and to establish grass in the rear yards at the earliest possible date.